Table of Contents

-You shower, bathe, shave, wash the pets and might even do laundry in your bathroom.
-Taken together, what do all of those activities usually result in?
+You bathe, wash the pets, shower, shave and may even do your laundry in the bathroom.
+Put together, what do these activities usually lead to?
 Often, a wet floor.

-If you’re considering updating your bathroom, you might be looking down at the floor, wondering what the best flooring options are.
-Although looks matter when it comes to the best flooring for the bathroom, this is one room of the house where you want to emphasize function.
-Even if you don’t end up dripping water across the floor after a bath or shower, bathrooms tend to be the most humid rooms in the home.
-You want flooring that can handle humidity, more than anything else.
+If you’re considering updating your bathroom flooring, you may be wondering what the best flooring options are.
+Although looks matter when it comes to the best type of bathroom flooring, this is one room of the house where you want to emphasize functionality.
+Even if you don’t end up dripping water across the floor after a bath or shower, bathrooms are the most humid rooms in the home.
+You want flooring that can handle humidity more than anything else.

 What should you be thinking about when deciding between different types of flooring for the bathroom?
-It helps to take a step back and examine how your family uses the room, as well as what your design or aesthetics goals are for the bathroom.
+It helps to take a step back and examine how your family uses the room and what your design or aesthetic goals are for the bathroom.
 Here are a few things to consider.

 1. The Size of the Bathroom

-Some bathrooms are as big as a bedroom, if not bigger, while others are smaller than a linen closet.
-The overall size of the room can influence the type of flooring you choose, as the size determines how much material you need and how long the installation will take.
+Some bathrooms are as big as a bedroom, if not bigger.
+Others are smaller than a linen closet.
+The room’s size can influence the flooring you choose, as it determines how much material you need and how long the installation will take.
 The materials required and the installation process have some effect on the cost of the flooring project.

-If your budget is tight, but your bathroom is small, you might be able to work with a higher-end material, such as porcelain or ceramic tile.
+If your budget is tight, but your bathroom is small, you might be able to work with a higher-end material.
 If you have a more modest budget but a larger bathroom, you may need to consider less expensive flooring options.

 2. Who Uses the Bathroom

-Another thing to consider when you’re choosing bathroom flooring is who is going to use the room.
+Another thing to consider when you’re browsing bathroom floor options is who is going to use the room.
 If you’re redoing the floors of the kids’ bathroom or are adding a new bathroom to your home for your children to use, it can be a good idea to choose flooring that can withstand whatever kids throw its way.

 Kids tend to be messier in the bathroom than adults.
-They’re likely to splash in the tub, forget to close the shower curtain all the way or drip water across the floor after bathing.
-Although moisture-resistant flooring is a good idea for any bathroom, for a kids’ bathroom, you want to pay particularly close attention to how well the flooring resists water and moisture.
+They’re likely to splash in the tub, forget to close the shower curtain or drip water across the floor after bathing.
+Although moisture-resistant flooring is a good idea for any bathroom, you want to pay close attention to how well the flooring resists water and moisture for a kids’ bathroom.

 3. How Your Family Uses the Bathroom

-It can be helpful to take a few minutes and think about how your family members will use the bathroom.
-If it is a kids’ bathroom, are they going to spend hours in the tub, playing with bath toys and generally making a mess?
+It can be helpful to take a few minutes and think about how your family will use the bathroom.
+If it is a kids’ bathroom, will they spend hours playing and splashing water out of the tub?
 If your family has pets, will you give them baths in one of the bathrooms?
 Are you concerned that your family’s dog will shake and spray water everywhere?

-If you’re redoing the floors in your master bathroom, how much time do you spend in there?
-Do you have a soaking tub and find yourself spending evenings relaxing in the bath?
-Or do you hop in the shower for 10 minutes in the morning, then hop out again?
+If you’re redoing the floors in your primary bathroom, how much time do you spend there?
+Do you have a soaking tub to relax in during the evening?
+Do you hop in the shower for 10 minutes in the morning, then hop out again?